-One girls’ bike with great reviews is the Ethos bicycle from Guardian Bikes.
+One girls’ bike with great reviews is the RoyalBaby bicycle.
 It resembles a grown-up model with all the features an adult would look for, but in a kid-friendly size.

 This model is a 20-inch bike with a lightweight steel design.
 It does come with other wheel sizes as well.
-It’s suitable for girls aged six to nine, with heights ranging between 45 to 53 inches.
-The seat is adjustable and included are water-transfer decals to make the bike more fun.
+It’s suitable for girls aged eight or nine, with inseam length ranging between 22 to 25 inches.
+The seat is adjustable and included are decals to make the bike more fun.

 Safe Braking System

 One of the things I fear the most when my little one is riding her bike is a head-over-handlebar accident.
 As a kid, I encountered this several times, and it’s not something I want my child to go through.
-Guardian Bikes’ SureStop Technology works to prevent this.
+RoyalBaby dual brake system works to prevent this.

-The geometry of the Ethos bike is perfect for a child.
+The geometry of the RoyalBaby bike is perfect for a child.
 The company has optimized everything for children, from the miniature grip length perfect for small hands, the seat with a handle that’s easy to hold during teaching, and the training wheel legs that can hardly be bent.

 The result is a safe structure with a lower seat, giving your girl a better chance of sitting in an optimal position.

 We love that RoyalBaby puts a lot of emphasis on safety, and a key point is a lightweight frame.
 As your child upgrades to larger sizes, the bikes become inevitably heavier.
 Some can feel more like tanks than girls’ bicycles.

-The Ethos weighs 22.9 pounds, which most kids can lift.
+The bike weighs 24.9 pounds, which most kids can lift.
 Despite being light, it’s durable and will be likely to last for years, perhaps even becoming a hand-me-down to a younger sibling.

 The bike comes partially assembled, with cute decals included.
 Depending on the color your child picks, it has different stickers to decorate it.